gemoc/MODELS2017Tutorial/README.md

 - right click on the fsm.melange file, choose 'GEMOC Language' and click on 'Create DSE project for Language'

+A pop-up will open and ask you to configure the project:
+- Choose the language to be equipped by a concurrent specification (you should have only one, XFSM)
+- Choose the project name, default proposition is fine.
+- in the three fields:
+	- Choose the XFSM.ecore file by browsing in the first field.
+	- Choose the root of the language (i.e., Model::System') in the second field by browsing.
+	- Choose the name of the file in which DSE and MoCCML mapping will be specified in the third field (e.g., xFSM)

+At this point it creates the new project and complete the *melange* file witht the location of the so called ECL file (For Event Constraint Language).
+This last file is the one we will modify now.
+It is based on OCL and borrow most of the syntax from it.

+### Modification of the ECL file

+TODO: explain the different imports and sum up the "built-in" constraints

 ## Part 4.
 Wrap-up and discussion